spdx/spdx-3-model/model/AI/Properties/limitations.md

 ## Summary

-Field captures any limitations of the AI Package (the AI models contained) one wishes to note down.
+Text field that captures the limitations of the AI software.

 ## Description

-Text field that captures the limitations of the AI software.
+Field captures any limitations of the AI Package (or of the AI models present in the AI package) one wishes to note down.
+For instance, if the AI package cannot be used on datasets from certain demography.
 The limitations are expressed as free form text.

 ## Metadata